RHDV (Rabbit Hemorrhagic Disease) and Its Vaccine

 RHDV2 Vaccination Resources

-including lists of veterinarians offering RHD vaccines in the USA, Canada, and South Africa.
+HRS thanks r/Rabbits for permission to link to their RHDV2 resources, including lists of veterinarians offering RHD vaccines in the USA, Canada, and South Africa.
 Select your country’s tab, then scroll down to the table to find vet clinic listing.

-Protecting your Rabbits from RHDV2
+Protecting Rabbits From RHDV2

 RHDV2 affects both wild and domesticated rabbits.
 It is spread through contact such as on your shoes, clothing, or tires.
 It can also be carried through contact with mosquitos and flies, as well other contact exposures.